drehero/goodman-replication/README.md

 In order to obtain the results of our replication, including all tables and figures, run the file `results.R`.

-To produce similar results with less computation time, decrease the number of simulations in the `simulation.R` script, e.g. by setting `nr_simulations = 10000`.

 ### Customization

 #### How to add your own method to the simulation: